n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 Doing column purification and filtration of the 8 new samples.
 Blowing them down.
 My replicate of 04-W-2 tipped over and mostly spilled.
 I'm gonna keep going with it but not hopeful I'll get peaks.
+After blowing down, I left these samples in the vial rack in the fume hood.